Luciasanchezg/htmed/README.md

 -   model.M: fitted models for mediators
 -   model.Y: fitted models for outcomes

-## High-throughput mediation analysis
+### High-throughput mediation analysis

 To apply high-throughput mediation, we execute the `hightmed()` function over this data.
-From this point, we will just work with the dataframe generated in the previous step `medANDtreat`. hightmed() requires the following arguments: \* data.models (dataframe): object with the fitted models for mediators and outcomes. \* column.modelm and column.modely (characters): these arguments refer to the columns from `data.models` that contain the fitted models for mediator and outcomes, respectively.
+From this point, we will just work with the dataframe generated in the previous step `medANDtreat`. hightmed() requires the following arguments:

+-   data.models (dataframe): object with the fitted models for mediators and outcomes.
+-   column.modelm and column.modely (characters): these arguments refer
+    to the columns from `data.models` that contain the fitted models for mediator and outcomes, respectively.
-\* treat, mediator and outcome (characters): these three arguments refer to the columns from `data.models` with the treatment, mediator and outcome information, respectively.
+-   treat, mediator and outcome (characters): these three arguments refer to the columns from `data.models` with the treatment, mediator and outcome information, respectively.
+-   data.split: will be explained later.

 There is an additional argument `seed` that can be introduced to ensure reproducibility of results.